Seven Smart Solutions for Organizing Electronics

 - BINDER CLIPS — get some larger ones, attach one end onto your desk top or other counter top and then use the silver clippy handle part to slide your electronics through and keep easily accessible.

-- SILVERWARE DIVIDERS — found at places like The Container Store or Bed, Bath and Beyond and available in many different styles, from wicker to metal to plastic, these pre-organized organizers are great, simple solutions that can be matched to your decor and kept visible, or stashedi inside a drawer or cabinet.
+- SILVERWARE DIVIDERS — found at places like The Container Store or Bed, Bath and Beyond and available in many different styles, from wicker to metal to plastic, these pre-organized organizers are great, simple solutions that can be matched to your decor and kept visible, or stashed inside a drawer or cabinet.

 So which one is your favorite?
 Or what secret closet organizer tips do you have for keeping life easier to manage?